Vessel Segments

 Since the simplest curves that can be traced through 3D space are cubic curves, the branches are replaced with cubic splines.
 The splines smooth the segments.
 Tangents are taken at the ends of the cubic splines.
 The change in direction in the tangents is reported as the local spline angle.

-Contiguous segments
+Contiguous Segments

 Length (µm): Total length of the paths used to trace the contiguous segments.

-Binned segments
+Binned Segments

 Segment details by diameter: The maximum diameter for each bin is incremented by this value.